Clearing the Path for Solar: Why Fannie Mae Must Modernize Multifamily Guidelines

-Over the course of the last 6 months, PearlX has led an coalition effort to engage Fannie Mae to update their guidelines to allow for flexible third party owned solar financing structures that will give clarity to multifamily properties and DUS lenders on how they can deploy clean energy technologies to improve NOI and help offset tenant utility costs.
+Over the last six months, PearlX has led a coalition effort to engage Fannie Mae to update their guidelines and allow for flexible third party owned solar financing structures.
+If updated, the new guidelines will give clarity to multifamily properties and DUS lenders looking to deploy clean energy technologies that improve NOI and help offset tenant utility costs.

-Fannie has confirmed in a public letter, and in follow-ups since then, that they plan to issue guidance on solar leases in 2025.
-This is a big step forward, and multifamily owners and DUS lenders should take note that solar projects which may have been previously difficult to get approved by Fannie may be streamlined shortly.
+Fannie has confirmed in a public letter, and in follow-up communication, that they plan to issue guidance on solar leases in 2025.
+This is a big step forward for the industry, and multifamily owners and DUS lenders should take note.
+Upon these actions, solar projects which may have been previously difficult to get approved by Fannie could be streamlined shortly.

-This lack of clear guidance causes unnecessary confusion, delays and increased transaction costs, and Fannie could greatly help align the market by issuing clear guidance to DUS lenders on what structures are pre-approved.
+Currently, the lack of clear guidance from Fannie causes unnecessary confusion, delays and increased transaction costs for multifamily owners, developers, lenders and sustainable energy providers.
+By issuing clear guidance to DUS lenders on what structures are pre-approved, Fannie could help align the market.

-Fannie Mae and Freddie Mac collectively back 58% of the US multifamily mortgage market.
-Multifamily renters have been largely left out of the benefits of renewable energy.
+Fannie Mae and Freddie Mac collectively back 58% of the US multifamily mortgage market, and without clear guidance from these agencies, multifamily renters have been largely left out of the benefits of renewable energy.
 While recent developments in some states have helped accelerate the pace of multifamily adoption of onsite clean energy, Fannie Mae’s current guidance prohibiting solar leases poses a major roadblock to further deployment.

-This presents several problems.
-Firstly, it means that the residents of these multifamily properties continue to be left out of the benefits of our country’s transition to renewable energy.
-Secondly, it threatens to derail the deployment of funds from the IRA.
-The IRA contains billions of dollars in federal funding that will need to flow through multifamily properties to reach these underserved communities and provide them with the benefits of lower and more predictable electricity costs, cleaner air, electrification technologies, and greater resilience to the impacts of climate change.
-Third, it prevents owners of these properties from pursuing onsite value creation that directly benefits Fannie Mae by strengthening the real estate asset, as owners can use budget savings to increase property services and amenities or reduce their debt service ratios.
+Firstly, it means that residents of multifamily properties continue to be left out of the benefits of the country’s transition to renewable energy.
+Additionally, it threatens to derail the deployment of funds from the IRA, billions of dollars in federal funding that flow through multifamily properties to reach underserved communities to provide them lower and more predictable electricity costs, cleaner air, electrification technologies, and greater resilience to the impacts of climate change.
+Finally, it prevents owners of these properties from pursuing onsite value creation that directly benefits Fannie Mae, as owners can use budget savings to increase property services and amenities or reduce their debt service ratios.

-Other similar federal agencies have already grappled with this problem, and we believe there is a roadmap that Fannie Mae can follow to allow solar and storage to be rapidly deployed to benefit renters.
-Freddie Mac has updated its regulations and provided clear guidance for multifamily properties including broad eligibility; pre-approved forms including Subordination, Non-Disturbance, and Attornment (SNDA) agreements; a detailed checklist designating the party responsible for completing the analysis; and is successfully processing third-party-owned solar systems.
-HUD similarly has pre-approved legal documents and released helpful guidance in early November 2024.
+Other federal agencies have already grappled with this problem, and we believe there is a roadmap that Fannie Mae can follow to allow solar and storage to be rapidly deployed in a way that benefits multifamily renters.
+Freddie Mac updated its regulations and provided clear guidance for multifamily properties, including broad eligibility; pre-approved forms including Subordination, Non-Disturbance, and Attornment (SNDA) agreements; a detailed checklist designating the party responsible for completing the analysis; and is successfully processing third-party-owned solar systems.
+Similarly, HUD pre-approved legal documents and released helpful guidance in early November 2024.

 See Fannie Mae’s Response Letter HERE.